 How to contact influencers

+The next stage in how to get influencers to promote your product is to contact them directly about working together.
 The good news is that influencers who are open to collaborations usually make it easy for you to find and contact them.
 Depending on how many influencers you would like to reach out to, there are some tools that will help you save time and effort in reaching out to influencers.
 If you’re reaching out to a small number of influencers, then you may like to try Upfluence’s free chrome plug-in.
 The plug-in makes it easy for you to access an influencer’s performance analytics and contact information.
 It can be used to help you browse and evaluate influencer profiles across all social media networks.
 It provides you with each influencer’s email address so you have everything you need when you’re ready to reach out.
 This type of manual outreach can be useful if you have a few specific influencers in mind that you want to contact.
 It helps brands to start small and reach out to the right people.
 If this is the first time you’ll be contacting influencers, check out this piece about how to approach influencers about promoting your brand for top strategies to try!

 Joshua Weidling explains why Tiege Hanley uses a manual outreach approach to contact some of its biggest influencers.